 What Is a Project Budget

 The project budget includes things like labor costs, material acquisition costs, and operating costs.
 But it is not a static document.
-Your project budget will be evaluated and revised throughout the project.

 Why You Need a Project Budget?